 The policy and procedures also outline the process that must be followed by the responsible agents in tracking the execution of Confidentiality Agreements, including the process that must be followed where an executed Confidentiality Agreement is not received within a defined period of time following the commencement of the employment, contractual or other relationship.
+The Policy and procedures specify that access and use of PHI will be immediately suspended in the absence of a new or renewed confidentiality agreement pending receipt of the executed agreement.

-The policy and procedures also require that a log be maintained of executed Confidentiality Agreements are maintained by OICR Human Resources for OICR employees and OTB agent agreements are retained by OTB.
+The policy and procedures also require that a log be maintained of executed Confidentiality Agreements are maintained by OICR Human Resources for OICR employees.
+OTB maintains its own log of agent agreements for agents that are retained by OTB.

 OTB requires agents to comply with the policy and its procedures and addresses how and by whom compliance will be enforced and the consequences of breach.
-The policy and procedures also stipulate that compliance with the policy and its procedures and with the Confidentiality Agreement will be audited in accordance with the Policy and Procedures in Respect of a Privacy Audit, set out the frequency with which the policy and its procedures will be audited and identify the agents responsible for conducting the audit and for ensuring compliance with the policy and its procedures.
+The policy and procedures also stipulate that compliance with the policy and its procedures and with the Confidentiality Agreement will be audited in accordance with the Policy and Procedures in Respect of a Security and a Privacy Audit, set out the frequency with which the policy and its procedures will be audited and identify the agents responsible for conducting the audit and for ensuring compliance with the policy and its procedures.

-The policy and procedures also require agents to notify OTB at the first reasonable opportunity, in accordance with its Policy and Procedures for Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy or its procedures.
+The policy and procedures also require agents to notify OTB at the first reasonable opportunity, in accordance with its Policy and Procedures for Information Security and Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy or its procedures.